October 26, 2007: Our family’s life would change FOREVER.

 Kim Jones, Founder of Testicular Cancer Awareness Foundation

 June 30, 2015 Jordan was diagnosed with late recurrence, late stage testicular cancer once again.
-Cancer has spread to most of his liver, large abdominal mass, more than 100 tumors in his lungs, and a spot on the soft tissue of his spine.
+Cancer had spread to most of his liver, large abdominal mass, more than 100 tumors in his lungs, and a spot on the soft tissue of his spine and eventually moved to his brain.
 Jordan Jones passed away June 8, 2016 surrounded by his closest family and friends.